syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-The following code snippet provides supporting methods for the above code
+The following code example provides supporting methods for the above code.

 {% highlight c# %}
 [C#]